applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_save_roi.md

-Define if the ROI file used for analysis is saved to the output folder.
+Defines if the ROI file used for analysis is saved to the output folder.